Language: EN

 ECMAScript Modules (ESM) Standard

-ECMAScript modules are the standard JavaScript module system defined in the ECMAScript standard (the underlying standard of JavaScript).
+ECMAScript modules are the standard module system in JavaScript defined in the ECMAScript standard (the underlying standard for JavaScript).
 It uses the keywords import and export to import and export modules, respectively.

 Example of its use: